 In Raleigh, the homes for sale are some of the most affordable in the nation.
 Whether you're searching for a house in Downtown Raleigh, North Raleigh, or in a suburb of Raleigh you'll find the homes are priced fairly for the quality of life and economy.
 Raleigh Real Estate offers great value.

-Whether you're shopping for homes in Cary, Apex, Holly Springs or in north Raleigh you'll have easy access to the city, at an affordable price.
+Whether you're shopping for homes in Cary, Apex, Holly Springs, or Raleigh you'll have easy access to the city, at an affordable price.
 A lot of Cary is people who have moved from the northeast.
 Those people who moved to Raleigh from New York and New England sure are happy about the weather.

 Weather in Raleigh is a Reason to Move!

 The weather in Raleigh, in my opinion, is perfect and a great reason to relocate.
-We celebrate all four seasons (yes, it snows here!) and we are only a couple hours from the Mountains if you enjoy skiing or snowboarding.
-Here is a great image to give you an idea of what to expect from month to month weather trends for Raleigh.
+We celebrate all four seasons (yes, it snows here!) and we are only a couple of hours from the Mountains if you enjoy skiing or snowboarding.
+Here is a great image to give you an idea of what to expect from month-to-month weather trends for Raleigh.

-Raleigh is ranked as the second most educated city in America by Forbes, and it's neighbor Durham is third.
-With universities like North Carolina State University, Duke University, and the University of North Carolina all within a short distance of Raleigh it only makes sense that the area places a high priority on quality of education.
+Raleigh is ranked as the second most educated city in America by Forbes, and its neighbor Durham is third.
+With universities like North Carolina State University, Meredith College, Peace University, Duke University, and the University of North Carolina all within a short distance of Raleigh, it only makes sense that the area places a high priority on the quality of education.